rrthomas/DarkGlass/README.md

 under the GNU General Public License version 3, or (at your option) any later version.
 There is no warranty.

-See https://rrt.sc3d.org/Software/DarkGlass for more information.
+See https://rrthomas.github.io/DarkGlass for more information.

 ## Source code organization

 The files are organised as follows:

-=`README.dg.md`=
-    is a quick introduction.
 =`cgi-bin`=
     contains the main program `DarkGlass.pm`, some helper modules in `MIME` and `RRT`, and the front-end script and configuration file `web.pl`.
 =`doc`=